Calendar Spread Options Strategy: Beginner's Guide

 - Profit Zone: Profits if XLF hovers near the strike at front-month expiration

-- Risk/Reward: Risking $51 to play for a pop in short-term IV or time decay
+- Risk/Reward: Risking $51, hoping for IV rise or time decay.

 Let’s now explore a few trade outcomes!